Platform as a Service Definition

 • Databases – A PaaS provider can deliver database services to an organization, such as set-up and maintenance.
 Database PaaS is an on-demand, secure, and scalable self-service database model.
 Provisioning can be automated, as well as administration of databases, according to analyst firm Forrester Research.

-• Master data management (MDM) – Master data management (MDM) software tracks the most essential company-wide data points, providing a single point of reference for data.
+• Primary data management (PDM) – Primary data management (MDM/PDM) software tracks the most essential company-wide data points, providing a single point of reference for data.
 From this point of reference, the software provides insights related to company operations, clients, and goals.
 Such data might include reference data such as information about customer transactions, and analytical data to support decision making.
 Users can then implement that data as they see fit, keep records of data history, and make projections based on findings.
 Operations team, working together with IT teams, can identify the essential metrics across the entire business and pinpoint areas of concern, gauge the success of individual departments, increase productivity, and maximize ROI.

 What are some Platform as a Service examples?